Lottery Fever

-"Lottery Fever" is the first episode of the tenth season of the American animated television series Family Guy.
+"Lottery Fever" is the tenth season premiere of the American animated television series Family Guy.
 The 166th episode of the series overall, it originally aired on the Fox network in the United States on September 25, 2011.
-The episode follows the Griffin family after they win the state lottery, and go on to spend the money with no regard.
+The episode follows the Griffins after they win the state lottery, and go on to spend the money with no regard.
 Peter becomes power hungry, and demands that Quagmire and Joe perform tasks for him when he invests in one of their projects.
 This ultimately causes the group to end their friendship, to the dismay of Peter's wife, Lois, who tells her husband that the money has changed him for the worse.
 After continually wasting the money on various expenditures, the family discovers that they have gone broke, and return to their lives as a lower middle class family.
 Peter also apologizes to Quagmire and Joe, repairing his broken friendships.

 The episode was written by Andrew Goldberg and directed by Greg Colton.
 "Lottery Fever" received mixed reviews from television critics for its storyline and cultural references.
 According to Nielsen ratings, it was viewed in 7.69 million homes in its original airing.
 The episode featured guest performances by Randy Crenshaw, Judy Greer, Christine Lakin, Chris O'Dowd, Tara Strong, Wendee Lee, and Fred Tatasciore, along with several recurring guest voice actors for the series.